 In 2007, something happened.
 My thinking, my physical life, and my spirit were all shaken to the core.
 I heard four months of teaching from God’s Word in my heart-language and my world changed.
 I heard new things about a high Creator God who is not like us men at all—a God full of power, love, mercy, and judgment.
 This God is perfectly clean in all he does.
 My identity began to change as I learned many things about myself and all mankind.
 I realized that I was actually Anton Egamankon, child of Adam, a sinner, unclean, and deserving of death.

 I learned that I was without hope because there was absolutely nothing I could do or say to make a road back to this holy Creator.
-I learned that this God also gave us the Law of Moses to help us understand that nobody is clean enough to keep His law.
-I also learned from Romans 8:4 that this God provided one new road–through His Son, Jesus—back to himself.
-And when this life ends, a new life begins, a life of eternal separation from God or eternal life with Him.
+And I learned that this God also gave us the Law of Moses to help us understand that nobody is clean enough to keep his law.
+I also learned from Romans 8:4 that this God provided one new road–through his Son, Jesus—back to himself.
+And when this life ends, a new life begins, a life of eternal separation from God or eternal life with him.

 I was now Anton Egamankon, child of the high Creator God, the undeserving sinner who had received one-sided grace and mercy.
 I was now looking forward to heaven!

 It has been almost ten years since I first heard the gospel story.
-Through God’s strength and grace, we have planted eight churches in our people group, and there are three gospel outreaches into neighboring language groups.
-We have studied through the major themes in the New Contract and I now work as an evangelist and a tribal church elder.
+Through God’s strength and grace, we have planted eight churches in our people group.
+Additionally, there are three gospel outreaches into neighboring language groups.
+We have studied the major themes in the New Contract.
+Now, I work as an evangelist and a tribal church elder.
 I provide food to the spirits of the believers in our local church and teach my wife and children.
 I have been faithful to God’s Word.
 But it hasn’t been easy.